Restoring an old Victorian school to create a stunning gallery within a new urban quarter.

 Inside, we made considerable alterations.
 The old classrooms were replaced with flexible galleries that can accommodate a range of artists and exhibits –creating an environment where artists are able to determine the setting as much as their work.
 Importantly, the route to the galleries is also visually stimulating.
 A new glazed extension separates all circulation from the exhibition spaces, creating a modern addition in contrast to the traditional red brick of the main building.

-Additional space has been released by digging out a new basement, which now houses the gallery’s extensive outreach and education programmes.
+Additional space has been released by digging out a new basement, which now houses the gallery’s extensive outreach and education programmes and archive.
 Offices, storage facilities and a library are also located here, keeping all administrative functions away from the galleries themselves.